 Who we are

-We’ve also helped to plant trees around the county, and have held several Green Clean litter-picking events to press for the introduction Deposit Return Scheme to reduce littering.
-Our calendar competition has enabled many talented photographers to showcase their work, and we run an annual awards scheme for conservation and environmental work by schools and our stargazing nights give children the chance to enjoy the wonders of a dark, starry sky.
+We’ve also helped to plant trees and hedges around the county, and have held several Green Clean events to press for the introduction of a Deposit Return Scheme to reduce littering.
+We run an annual awards scheme for conservation and environmental work by schools and our stargazing nights give children the chance to enjoy the wonders of a dark, starry sky.

 Membership of CPRE Staffordshire is open to all.
-Members are kept up-to-date on our activities by newsletters issued three times each year.
-We also organise occasional visits to nearby places of interest, such as the Birmingham Institute of Forest Research (BIFoR) near Norbury, and Fordhall Farm near Market Drayton.
+Members are kept up-to-date on our work via regular newsletters.
+We organise occasional visits to nearby places of interest, such as the Birmingham Institute of Forest Research (BIFoR) near Norbury, and Fordhall Farm near Market Drayton.
 Anyone who values the Staffordshire countryside is invited to join us, either as a supporter or as an active participant in our work.